Melvin Capital: 2022

 In May 2022, Bloomberg News reported that Melvin Capital planned to close its funds and return the cash to its investors by June 30.

 Executives

-The fund was led by Founder & CIO Gabriel "Gabe" Plotkin.
-According to Forbes, Plotkin earned about $300 million in compensation in 2017, making him the 20th-highest-paid hedge fund manager that year.
-In December 2020, Plotkin purchased two adjacent houses in Florida for $44 million.
-Plotkin purchased a minority interest in the Charlotte Hornets in 2019 from Michael Jordan.
-Plotkin led a group of investors who bought Jordan's majority stake in the Hornets in June 2023.
+The fund was led by founder and chief investment officer Gabriel "Gabe" Plotkin.
+According to Forbes, Plotkin earned approximately $300 million in compensation in 2017, ranking him as the 20th highest-paid hedge fund manager that year.

+In December 2020, Plotkin purchased two adjacent properties in Miami Beach, Florida, for a combined $44 million.

+Plotkin also acquired a minority stake in the Charlotte Hornets in 2019 from Michael Jordan.
+He later led an investor group that purchased Jordan’s majority stake in June 2023.

-According to Bloomberg, during 2020 Plotkin earned over $800 million in compensation.
-However, during January 2021, he reportedly lost $460 million due to short squeezes.
+According to Bloomberg, Plotkin earned more than $800 million in compensation during 2020.
+However, he reportedly incurred losses of approximately $460 million during the short squeezes of January 2021.

-David F. Kurd was the firm's COO.
+David F. Kurd served as the firm's chief operating officer.